 Kill the ants once and for all using borax and sugar!
-Yep, you heard right – a simple combination of borax, sugar, and water will exterminate ants and other small insects that may have taken up residence in or around your home.
+Yep, you heard right – a simple combination of borax (sodium tetraborate), sugar, and water will exterminate ants and other small insects that may have taken up residence in or around your home.
 Ant colonies (even fire ants) will completely disappear after just one application.
 But how exactly does this borax ant killer work?

 It's pretty simple actually?
 The mixture is borax and sugar, and so naturally, ants are attracted to the sugar.
 Worker ants will quickly find the sugar mix and carry it back to the rest of the colony.
 The ant queen will then ingest the sweet (but poisonous boric acid) mixture and she will die, as will the rest of the colony.
 The active ingredient in Borax, which is boric acid, is what actually poisons and kills the ants.
-Although the sugar mix attarcts the ants, their digestive system cannot handle the Borax.
+Although these food sources attract the ants, their digestive system cannot handle the Borax.
 After a few days, your ant infestation should be a thing of the past.

 This is an easy and inexpensive way to control ants and also prevent them from popping up in your home.
 This DIY ant killer will also work on bigger ants, such as carpenter ants.